ChromatinCloud/Arti/README.md

 # Annotation-Engine

-> **Status:** Comprehensive knowledge base system implemented – ready for Phase 1 development
+> **Status:** Phase 2 Active Development – CGC/VICC oncogenicity classification implemented
 > **Goal:** A reproducible CLI that ingests a tumor‐only or matched‐pair VCF, annotates each variant with AMP 2017 and VICC 2022 evidence, assigns tiers, emits confidence scores, and writes machine-readable JSON for downstream report generation.

 ---